St. James's Place, Barratt Developments to join FTSE 100

-LONDON Wealth manager St. James's Place (SJP.L) and housebuilder Barratt Developments (BDEV.L) will be promoted to the blue-chip index of top British companies from the FTSE 250 index .FTMC later this month, the FTSE Group said on Wednesday.
+LONDON, March 5 Wealth manager St. James's Place and housebuilder Barratt Developments will be promoted to the blue-chip index of top British companies from the FTSE 250 index later this month, the FTSE Group said on Wednesday.

-The two firms, whose market capitalisation has surged after a sharp share rally in the past months, will replace food ingredients company Tate & Lyle (TATE.L) and engineering firm Amec AMEC.L in the FTSE 100 index .FTSE.
+The two firms, whose market capitalisation has surged after a sharp share rally in the past months, will replace food ingredients company Tate & Lyle and engineering firm Amec in the FTSE 100 index.
 The changes will be effective from March 24, the group said in a statement.

 A promotion to the top index can fuel further demand for a company's shares from funds that track the FTSE 100 or use it as their benchmark, analysts said.